-Core competencies in science (as identified by Vision & Change, 2011 and Sample of questions/tasks used for formative assessment (in-class activities) and summative assessment (quizzes and exams) Lab report Lab activities & In-class activities informed by NGSS) Science Skills (SS) indicated below Ability to understand the relationship between science and society Analyze bioethical case studies to identify stakeholders and their motivation.
-Identify ways that biological information and techniques can address major societal challenges.
-Given a source of information/conclusions, determine if the source is credible.
-(SS #1) X Ability to use quantitative reasoning Given a graph or table, state a valid conclusion.
-(SS #2) Given a set of data, create an appropriate graph, table, or model to summarize the data.
-(SS #3) Х X Ability to develop and/or use modeling and simulation Given a set of data, create an appropriate graph, table, or model to summarize the data.
-(SS #3) Given an hypothesis, use a simulation to test it.
-(SS #5) Х X Ability to apply the processes of science Given an experimental design, carry out the experiment to collect the data.
-(SS #4) Given a hypothesis, design an experiment to test it.
+Core competencies in science (as identified by Vision Sample of questions/tasks used for formative assessment (in-class activities) and summative assessment (quizzes and exams) Lab report Lab activities & In-class activities & Change, 2011 and informed by NGSS) Science Skills (SS) indicated below Ability to understand • Analyze bioethical case studies to identify stakeholders and their motivation.
+X the relationship • Identify ways that biological information and techniques can address major between science and societal challenges. society • Given a source of information/conclusions, determine if the source is credible.
+(SS #1) Ability to use • Given a graph or table, state a valid conclusion.
+(SS #2) Х Х quantitative reasoning • Given a set of data, create an appropriate graph, table , or model to summarize the data.
+(SS #3) Ability to develop and/or use modeling • Given a set of data, create an appropriate graph, table, or model to summarize the data.
+(SS #3) Х Х and simulation • Given a hypothesis, use a simulation to test it.
+(SS #5) Ability to apply the • Given an experimental design, carry out the experiment to collect the data.
+(SS Х X processes of science #4) • Given a hypothesis, design an experiment to test it.
 (SS #5) Make observations, then generate a testable hypothesis.
-(SS #6) Х Х Ability to tap into the interdisciplinary nature of science Use information and processes from chemistry, statistics, and various sub-disciplines to solve problems in biology.
-X
+(SS #6) Ability to tap into the Use information and processes from chemistry, statistics, and various sub- Х interdisciplinary nature disciplines to solve problems in biology. of science